LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Additional attack details

 \subsection{Parameter comparison}

-A key question is how many parameters does an attack add, for our class of attacks where the server modifies the model.
+For linear layer leakage, attacks where the server modifies the model, a key question is how many parameters the attack adds.
 A small addition is desirable as we are operating in the cross-device setting where communication and storage are at a premium.
-The basic intuition behind linear layer leakage is using the gradients of a model update to store the information of the input data.
-For example, with a $32\times32\times3$ image, the model must have at least $32\cdot32\cdot3=3072$ weight parameters to store this information.
+The fundamental premise behind linear layer leakage is using the gradients of a model update to store the information of the input data.
+For example, with a $32\times32\times3=3072$ image, the model must have at least $3072$ weight parameters to store this.
 To store $1000$ images, we would then need $3072\cdot1000=3,072,000$ parameters.
-For binning, this would be when the first FC layer has $1000$ units.
-However, $1000$ units for $1000$ images assumes that every image will activate a separate bin, a case that is extremely optimistic (for the attack).
-Instead, the number of bins will typically need to be larger than the number of images.
+However, exactly $1000$ units for $1000$ images assumes that every image activates a separate neuron, an extremely optimistic case (for the attack).
+The FC layer size will typically need to be larger than the number of images (4$\times$ is typical).

-For our comparison, we will use $100$ clients with a batch size of $64$.
-Each image is given $4$ bins, resulting in $256$ units for each client.
-For simplicity, we will ignore the number of bias parameters added for this comparison, as the amount is much smaller than the weight parameters (e.g. for \name, $0.005\%$ of the total parameters are biases).
-For Robbing the Fed~\cite{fowl2022robbing}, this setup would use a total of $100\cdot64\cdot4=25,600$ units in the FC layer.
-The number of weight parameters added for this layer would then be $(32\cdot32\cdot3)\cdot25,600=78,643,200$.
-For \name, we would have a fixed FC layer size of $256$ units.
-However, we would need to use $100\cdot3=300$ convolutional kernels.
-The output of the convolutional kernels would have a dimension of $32\cdot32\cdot300$.
-The weight parameters between this output and the first fully connected layer would then be $(32\cdot32\cdot300)\cdot256=78,643,200$, which is the exact same as for Robbing the Fed.
+For comparison between \name and RtF for number of added parameters, consider we have $100$ clients with a local dataset size of $64$.
+Each image is given $4$ units, resulting in $256$ units for each client.
+For simplicity, we will ignore the number of bias parameters, as the amount is much smaller than the weight parameters (e.g. for \name, $0.005\%$ of the total parameters are biases).
+For RtF~\cite{fowl2022robbing}, it ends up needing 157M parameters while \name needs roughly half (50.7\%).
+The basic reason for this reduction is that RtF needs a large first FC layer (25,600 = batch size $\times$ multiplicative factor (4) $\times$ \# clients), while we only need 256.
+The number of connections from the first to the second FC layer are determined by dimensionality considerations and cannot be reduced.
+This improvement in \name is taking into account the additional parameters due to the convolutional kernels.

-However, when we look at the second FC layer, we see the difference.
-As injected attacks, the output dimension must be the same as the input for both methods.
-With a $32\times32\times3$ image, this would need the second FC layer to have size $32\cdot32\cdot3=3072$.
-Thus, Robbing the Fed would add another $25,600\cdot3072=78,643,200$ parameters to the model.
-On the other hand, since our first FC layer is only $256$ parameters, we only add $256\cdot3072=786,432$ parameters.
-We also have some convolutional weights, which adds $300\cdot3\cdot3=2,700$ parameters.
-However, these parameters are insignificant.
-For our module, we add roughly half the number of parameters compared to Robbing the Fed. \atul{We can add a general algebraic expression after the numerical example too - not necessary just a suggestion}